codegoalie/blog/content/post/2013-03-16-use-dropbox-to-keep-your-preferences-across-computers.markdown

 ---
-layout: post
-title: "Use Dropbox to keep your preferences across Computers"
-date: 2010-06-25
-comments: true
 categories:
 - HowTo
+comments: true
+date: 2010-06-25
+layout: post
+title: Use Dropbox to keep your preferences across Computers
 ---

 Sometimes it can be kind of painful to discover a cool new setting or mode for on of your favorite programs.
 For instance, I use <a href='www.floodgap.com/software/ttytter/'>TTYtter</a>, a terminal based Twitter client.
 A few weeks into using it, I discovered it had ReadLine support for tab auto-completion of @usernames, in-line editing of posts and command history (up key).
 Awesome right?
 I know.
 Except, now I need to change my .ttytterrc file on my laptop, home computer, work computer, everywhere.
 Also, how do I get it there?
 USB drive, e-mail to myself, browse the network, etc. Being geeks, we don't want to go through all that.